msvbhat/find-unused-reserved-ec2-instances/README.md

 ### Pre-Requisites to run the script

 * This is a python script.
-So python 2.7 or python 3 should be installed in the instance.
+So python 2.7 or python 3 is a requirement to run this script.
 * The script requires non-standard python module `boto3`.
-Please install them using `pip install boto3`
+Please install it using `pip install boto3`
-* AWS keys which has the permission to read the EC2 instance details.
+* AWS credentialsi/keys which has the permission to read the EC2 instance details.

 ## How to run the script